caprazzo/Minima/readme.markdown

 * top bar is now pinned to the top of the viewport
 * edit/create note textarea expands as the user types
 * user can Alt-Enter or Ctrl-Enter to add a newline in note edit
+* production css and js cached and compressed

 ### V 0.9 - 12 November 2011